Anthony Nicotera, JD, DSW, LCSW, C-SSWS

 Biography

 Dr. Nicotera has B.A. from Georgetown University.
 He studied law at the Georgetown University School of Law as a Public Interest Law Scholar and completed his Juris Doctor, J.D., at DePaul University College of Law in Chicago.
 He received his Master of Social Work from Loyola University, Chicago where he also completed graduate studies in Philosophy and Theology.
 He received his Doctor of Social Work, D.S.W., from Rutgers University, with a concentration in social justice pedagogy and practice.
+He has Licensed Clinical Social Worker (LCSW) and Certified School Social Work Specialist (C-SSWS)credentials from the State of New Jersey.

 Education